paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-start-using-symbiota.md

 - **Increase access** to fossil specimen data for research use
 - **Build community** among fossil collections not previously engaged in digitization efforts
 - **Integrate with [PDWG](https://paleo-data.github.io/about)’s efforts** to develop best practices in paleo data management and publishing
-- Provide a **platform for testing** solutions related to the management of fossil specimen data, e.g. those related to taxonomy
+- Provide a **platform for testing** solutions related to managing, aggregating, and publishing fossil specimen data

 While the PDP is hosted by the SSH, the portal's [Steering Committee](https://paleo.symbiota.org/portal/misc/contacts.php) provides guidance on best practices related to the management of fossil specimen data.

 ## How to participate
 If you administer a fossil collection and would like to use the PDP to manage your specimen data, first carefully review the portal's [community guidelines](https://paleo.symbiota.org/portal/includes/usagepolicy.php) as well as the information outlined below.
-If Symbiota seems suitable for your data management needs after reviewing this information, please complete [this form](https://forms.gle/VGH9Rqg4ujpNcj1C8) you would like to contribute data to the PDP.
+If Symbiota seems suitable for your data management needs after considering this information, please complete [this form](https://forms.gle/VGH9Rqg4ujpNcj1C8) if you would like to contribute data to the PDP.

 Data providers to this portal are **strongly** encouraged to participate in the [Paleo Data Working Group](https://paleo-data.github.io/) (PDWG).
 PDWG is community of practice for collections and informatics professionals who aim to develop and promote best practices for managing and digitizing fossil specimens.
 More information about how to participate in PDWG can be found [here](https://paleo-data.github.io/#how-to-get-involved).

-## Additional context
-_Content forthcoming!_

 # Software orientation
-New data providers should reference the following content when learning to use Symbiota to share fossil specimen data.
+Data providers should reference the following content when learning to use Symbiota to share fossil specimen data.

 ## 1) Learn how to access key features in Symbiota
 The following presentation provides an overview of Symbiota's most essential features used to access, manage, and publish fossil specimen data.